-The Company's main financial KPI is EBITDA, which for the year ended 31 March 2024 was £5,601,000 (2023: £21,544,000).
+The Company's main financial KPI is EBITDA, which for the year ended 31 March 2025 was a loss of £12,834,000 (2024: profit of £5,601,000).
 The Company also closely monitors fixed cost performance against budget and the previous year.
 The Company uses a number of other, non-financial KPIs using a 'balanced scorecard' approach.
 At the start of each financial year the Company sets targets relating to a number of strategic themes, including safety performance, reduction in carbon footprint and operational excellence.
 For each measure, the actual performance of the business is compared to the target on a regular basis and these reviews help to identify where further action is required.